-What are biweekly payments and why do people choose them?Biweekly payments are half mortgage payments made every two weeks.
+Bi-weekly payments are half mortgage payments made every two weeks.
 They are a subtle way of paying down principal without paying large lump sums of money at a time.
-For most people, paying half a mortgage payment every two weeks doesn't feel any different than making one payment each month, especially those people who are also paid biweekly.
+For most people, paying half a mortgage payment every two weeks doesn’t feel any different than making one payment each month, especially those people who are also paid bi-weekly.

 Here’s a chart showing the principal balance for this example in 1 year increments:

 **Important note: This is a simple example for a homeowner who does not escrow their taxes and insurance.
 Bi-weekly payments with escrows actually pay off even faster because you are making 13 escrow payments as well and the overage goes to principal.

 The short answer –